C3PWhoa/ARGoS-Kilobots/README.md

     * Communication considers obstruction
     * Message drop considers local density

 # New labs designed to understand a method of shape formation
    f.
 Turchet.
 As part of a swarm robotics course

    For the proper functioning of these labs, the position of the 'comm' entity has been modified in the file kilobot_entity.cpp.
+You may be required to make the modification to the original file yourself.

    SAnchor& cCommAnchor = m_pcEmbodiedEntity->AddAnchor("comm", CVector3(0.01, 0.0, KILOBOT_RAB_ELEVATION));

   ## Lab 8 : kilobot_orbit_2
      * Goal: to orbit one kilobot around three stationary kilobots.
        * Concept of minimum distance.
        * 3 states :
          * ORBIT_TOOCLOSE
          * ORBIT_FORWARD
          * ORBIT_NORMAL

+  ## Lab 9 : stop_orbit
+     * Goal: Stop a robot when it reaches the desired relative position.
+       * Concept of minimum distance.
+       * Declaration of a distance array
+       * 4 states :
+         * ORBIT_TOOCLOSE
+         * ORBIT_FORWARD
+         * ORBIT_NORMAL
+         * ORBIT_STOP